A College Co-Ed Was Fatally Stabbed in the Library at Penn State. Over Five Decades Later, Who Killed Her Remains a Mystery.

 Despite this, her mood was likely lifted with the first anniversary of her relationship with Wright and discussions that the two might get engaged during the coming holiday season.

 "She was just a very brilliant person, extremely smart.
 Good sense of humor.
-Just a wonderful person."
-Wright told PennLive.
+Just a wonderful person," Wright told PennLive.
 "She asked if I would wait for her and so forth, and I sort of selfishly said, I just don't know what will happen."

 On Nov.
-28, 1969, Aardsma left her halls with her friend Sharon Brandt, with whom she shared a room.
+28, 1969, Aardsma left her dorm with her friend Sharon Brandt, with whom she shared a room.
 The two were heading to the library to obtain material for the paper that Aardsma was struggling writing.
 The pair separated and agreed to meet later that evening to watch a movie at a theater.
 At 4 p.m., Aardsma spoke with one of her professors Nicholas Joukovsky and then, shortly after, two of her friends before finally entering the library.

 Everything was seemingly normal inside the library.
 Aardsma placed her purse, jacket and a book inside one of the many carrel desks designed for privacy and peace while studying before walking to the card catalog.
 She found what she was looking for and descended down to the level two stacks at 4:30 p.m.
 Dean Brungart, an assistant supervisor, saw a woman in a red dress in an aisle, presumably seeking the correct text.
 Two young men stood in a nearby row.
 There was nothing out of the ordinary, it seemed, yet the serenity of the library was about to be broken most tragically.

 The scene that took place next happened on two fronts, one with the suspect and one with the victim.
 The suspect quickly left the library, and one of the witnesses, Joao Uafinda, followed him.
-He went up the stairs and ran outside, quickly losing his pursuer as he ran toward the Recreation Hall.
+He went up the stairs and ran outside, quickly losing his pursuer as he ran toward the recreation hall.

 Meanwhile, a librarian was attempting to give first aid to Aardsma, trying mouth-to-mouth and not realizing the victim had been stabbed.
 The wound had only produced a small amount of blood, and she was wearing a red dress over a sweater.
-The materials were thick, meaning the tiny knife wound wasn't noticeable.
+The materials were thick, so the tiny knife wound wasn't noticeable.
 When paramedics were called, they were initially informed a girl had fainted.

 Aardsma was placed on a stretcher and removed from the library before being taken to the Health Center on campus as medics continued CPR.
 When she arrived at the center, more senior staff observed the blood and ordered CPR to stop.
 Cutting her attire away, they found the stab wound.
 She was pronounced dead at 5:19 p.m., around 30 minutes after the stabbing.